 The minimum size (including frame) is 8″x10″.
 The largest can be a total of 2300 square inches (e.g. 48″x48″ or 23″x100″).
 Please be advised that we take into consideration the presentation of the entire show and are working with a set amount of wall space.
 Submitting three very large pieces will most likely mean that not all three will be accepted.

 All work must be for sale.
 The minimum is $200 and the maximum price for a painting is $4,500.
 Your painting may not be accepted based on price point related to size or saleability.
 All Paint Ontario fees and commission apply.

 Please take time to view the examples of work from previous shows in the gallery below.
-In 2020 we put the entire show online so you can view every work and see what sold.
-You can also view past winners.
-Links are found in the menu.
+You can also view past winners by following the links found in the menu.